 Note: The layout has the sampling tunnel connected directly to the brake enclosure and assumes three sampling probes (a four-sampling probe layout is also feasible).
 A layout with a bend in the sampling tunnel is also feasible i.e. downstream of the enclosure and upstream of the sampling plane.
-The brake dynamometer is not depicted but only denoted (gray area) – a graphical representation of the brake dynamometer is given in Figure 7.2.
+The brake dynamometer is not depicted but only denoted (grey area) – a graphical representation of the brake dynamometer is given in Figure 7.2.

 Figure 7.1. provides a layout that includes the minimum required subsystems to carry out a brake emissions test using a brake dynamometer.
 The illustrated layout features a climatic conditioning unit with variable flow fan(s) that supplies the setup with conditioned air.
 The conditioned air enters a brake enclosure designed to fit the entire assembly of the brake under testing.
 The brake dynamometer enables and controls the testing of the brake.
 The enclosure is directly connected to the sampling tunnel near the end of which three (or four) sampling probes are mounted.
 The sampling probes are used to extract the aerosol from the tunnel towards the PM and PN measurement setup.
 A flow measurement device is installed in the tunnel downstream of the sampling plane.
 The positioning and dimensions of the different elements are indicative and are provided for illustration purposes; therefore, exact conformance with Figure 7.1. is not required.

 There are several accepted configurations to lay out the air handling and control subsystems.
 All designs can use the same (not depicted) brake dynamometer, control software, data acquisition, and brake fixture.
 However, the testing facility shall ensure that all configurations include at least the subsystems and characteristics laid down in Table 7.1.
 Details regarding the different elements of the setup are given in the corresponding paragraphs of this UN GTR as indicated in Table 7.1.